Chris-ssvlabs/abi-fetcher/README.md

 pnpm start -- --address 0x1234567890123456789012345678901234567890 --network mainnet
 ```

+## IMPORTANT NOTE

+This script assumes that there is a `getModuleAddress(uint256)` getter at Implementation Contract which allows to retrieve the addresses of Contract Modules.

 ## How It Works

-1. Gets the implementation contract address by calling `_implementation()` on the proxy contract
+1. Gets the implementation contract address by retrieving it from the storage slot on the proxy contract
 2. Fetches the implementation contract ABI
 3. Calls the `getModuleAddress(uint256)` function on the proxy contract (using the implementation ABI)
 4. Continues calling with consecutive integers starting from 0 until it receives an error or a zero address